Tourism in the Dominican Republic

+Santo Domingo, Dominican Republic colonial zone street view.

 Tourism in the Dominican Republic is an important sector of the country's economy.
 More than 10 million tourists visited the Dominican Republic in 2023, making it the most popular tourist destination in the Caribbean and putting it in the top 5 overall in the Americas.
 The industry accounts for 11.6% of the nation's GDP and is a particularly important source of revenue in coastal areas of the country.
 The nation's tropical climate, white sand beaches, diverse mountainous landscape and colonial history attracts visitors from around the world.
 In 2022, the nation's tourism was named the best-performing nation since the height of the pandemic with over 5% visitors more in comparison to pre-pandemic levels in 2019.

 As one of the most geographically diverse nations in the region, the Dominican Republic is home to Pico Duarte, the Caribbean's tallest mountain peak, and Lake Enriquillo, its largest lake and lowest elevation.
 The earliest cathedral, castle, monastery and fortress built in all of the Americas is located in Santo Domingo's Colonial Zone, an area declared as a UNESCO World Heritage Site.